BookStackApp/website/content/docs/admin/security.md

 ### JavaScript in Page Content

 By default, JavaScript tags within page content is escaped when rendered.
 This can be turned off by setting `ALLOW_CONTENT_SCRIPTS=true` in your `.env` file.
-Note that even if you disable this escaping the WYSIWYG editor may still perform it's own JavaScript escaping.
+Note that even if you disable this escaping the WYSIWYG editor may still perform its own JavaScript escaping.
 This option will also alter the [CSP rules](#content-security-policy-csp) set by BookStack.

 ***This option disables some fundamental cross-site-scripting protections.
 Only use this option on secure instances, where only very trusted users can edit content***